Skip to content

 How does blepharitis light sensitivity cause light sensitivity?
 Expert guide covering symptoms, mechanisms, and treatment options.

-Blepharitis is chronic inflammation of the eyelid margins — the rim of the eyelid where the lashes emerge — and is one of the most common causes of eye discomfort worldwide.
+Blepharitis is chronic inflammation of the eyelid margins (the rim of the eyelid where the lashes emerge) and a major contributor to dry eye disease.
+It is one of the most common causes of eye discomfort worldwide.
 It produces light sensitivity through a cascade of ocular surface disruption that begins at the lid margin and extends to the cornea.

 Why Blepharitis Causes Photophobia